Withered-Flower-0422/Laser/README.md

 ![WoodenBall](pics/WoodenBall.png)

-A templated item that can be destroyed by the laser.
+A templated item that can be destroyed by the laser with `canDestroyItem` set to true.
 You can change the destroy sfx in `AudioPlayer` component.

 ### Laser